 “Nay,” said the purple-masked man.
 “There’s an old legend of a man who was neither good enough for Heaven nor bad enough for Hell.
 So he wandered about between the two with a lantern.”
-Jack O’Lantern, Ireland’s hero, held up the item in his left hand, which looked surprisingly like the mask he wore, dark with foreboding yellow eyes.
-“As for me, I got this magical light from some friends of mine, the fairy folk.”
+Jack O’Lantern, Ireland’s hero, held up the item in his left hand, which looked surprisingly like the mask he wore, dark purple with foreboding yellow eyes.
+“As for me, I got this magical light from some friends of mine, the Fairy Folk.”

 “Fairies?” the man in armor asked.
 As someone who didn’t possess super-powers, even the Legionary had a hard time swallowing that one.

 “Aye,” Jack replied.
 “I know ’em all — the Trooping Fairies and the solitary ones, like the Leprechaun and the Pooka.”

 The Legionary nodded.
 “I’ll take your word for it.”
 He turned and noticed something on the horizon.
 “Look!
 A gigantic emerald!”
 Indeed, there was a giant, glass-like structure that appeared unnatural among the rest of the countryside.
 Only its color allowed it to blend in so quickly.

 “Glory be!”
 Jack O’Lantern exclaimed.
 “Nothing like it’s been seen before on the Emerald Isle.”
 He commanded his magic lantern to land the pair on the ground near it.

 Just as they touched down, strange, lizard-like creatures began to spring forth from the giant gem.
 “Saints preserve us!”
 Jack cried.
 “What manner o’ beasts are these?”